Welcome to Golden's Vision Therapy Specialists

 Vision therapy is physical therapy for the eyes and brain.
 It is a supervised program of eye exercises and other activities specifically tailored for the individuals needs to improve visual-processing and visual-motor skills.
 The most effective vision therapy consists of in-office sessions combined with at-home activities.

-Our COVD certified vision therapist will use optical devices (prisms, lenses, filters and patches) and other equipment to make eye movements easier and more efficient.
+Our vision therapists will use optical devices (prisms, lenses, filters and patches) and other equipment to make eye movements easier and more efficient.
 Vision therapy also retrains the eye-brain connection to see things more accurately and process information faster.